MichalPlanetaDev/MichalPlanetaDev/README.md

 <div align="center">

-I am most interested in technically serious work where software must remain understandable, testable, reliable, and maintainable after the first successful demo.
+I am interested in technically serious work where software must remain understandable, testable, reliable, and maintainable after the first successful demonstration.
+I am particularly drawn to roles that allow responsibility across several connected parts of a system rather than limiting engineering work to one repetitive layer.

 <br><br>